-Exposure Draft - Treasury Laws Amendment (Better Targeted Superannuation Concessions) Bill 2023
+Treasury Laws Amendment (Better Targeted Superannuation Concessions and Other Measures) Bill 2023

-The Financial Advice Association of Australia (FAAA) welcomes the opportunity to provide feedback on exposure draft Treasury Laws Amendment (Better Targeted Superannuation Concessions) Bill 2023 and associated material.
+The Financial Advice Association of Australia (FAAA) welcomes the opportunity to provide input to the Senate Economics Committee inquiry into the Treasury Laws Amendment (Better Targeted Superannuation Concessions) Bill 2023 and associated material.

-As stated in our 17 April 2023 submission on Treasury's consultation paper, in principle, our association supports the intent of the government's policy to ensure the superannuation tax concessions available to all Australians are fair, reasonable and equitable.
-However, we are disappointed that the following issues remain in the draft legislation for this measure:
+As stated in submissions to Treasury's consultation on the exposure draft of the Bill, in principle, our association supports the intent of the government's policy to ensure the superannuation tax concessions available to all Australians are fair, reasonable and equitable.
+We welcome the additional explanation included in the tabled Explanatory Memorandum to the Bill and the clarification this provides particularly in relation to withdrawals, contributions, exclusions, and unapplied transferrable negative superannuation earnings.

+However, we are disappointed that the following issues remain in the legislation for this measure:

-- 1. No indexation of the large superannuation balance threshold, which is too low - 2.
-The impact on members with illiquid assets within their superannuation - 3.
-Taxing of unrealised gains - 4.
+- 1. No indexation of the large superannuation balance threshold, which is too low. - 2.
+The impact on members with illiquid assets within their superannuation account. - 3.
+Taxing of unrealised capital gains. - 4.
 No flexibility in the super system to permit members to restructure and withdraw funds above the threshold.